pome-gr/pome/README.md

 # What is pome?

-`pome` is a decentralised, git-based, business accounting software.
+`pome` is a distributed accounting software.

 ## Why pome?